algoplexity/hive-mind-gnca/docs/cps-proposals.md

 While the Master's prototype focuses on a single table (Local Coherence), the PhD will explore scaling this to **Networked Resonators**—modeling how "Rule 54" (Gridlock) or "Rule 60" (Panic) percolates through a network of town halls or banking systems, realizing the "Civic Nervous System" envisioned by the Algoplexity Research Program.

+I aim to pilot the Civic Resonator in the context of the Green Energy Transition.
+Specifically, conflicts like the Nelson Wetlands case (ABC, 2025) demonstrate the failure of dyadic negotiation.
+My research will test if 'Haptic Stewardship' can help these communities navigate the trade-off between Global Climate Action and Local Ecological Integrity without shattering social cohesion.
 ---

 ## 6. References